Infant Respiratory Disorders- Overview and Practice Questions Vector

 69. What are the complications of Bronchopulmonary Dysplasia?

-Increased airway infections, exercise intolerance, reactive airway disease, tonsillar and adenoidal hypertrophy, vocal cord paralysis, and subglottic stenosis.
+Complications include increased susceptibility to airway infections, exercise intolerance, reactive airway disease, tonsillar and adenoidal hypertrophy, vocal cord paralysis, and subglottic stenosis.

 70. What are the long-term side effects of Bronchopulmonary Dysplasia?

-Pulmonary hypertension, cor pulmonale, systemic hypertension, and neurological deficits.
+Long-term effects of BPD include pulmonary hypertension, cor pulmonale, systemic hypertension, and neurological deficits.

 71. What is Persistent Pulmonary Hypertension of the Newborn (PPHN)?